GutierrezHenrique/IcndReactJS/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Project 🌍

+This project is random phrases using your name and lastname

+This project is create for CRA ReactJS

 ## Available Scripts